tldr-pages/tldr/pages/linux/mkfs.erofs.md

 # mkfs.erofs

-> Create a erofs filesystem in an image.
+> Create an EROFS filesystem in an image.
 > More information: <https://erofs.docs.kernel.org/en/latest/>.

-- Create a erofs filesystem based on a root directory:
+- Create an EROFS filesystem based on the root directory:

 `mkfs.erofs image.erofs root/`

-- Create a erofs image with a specific uuid:
+- Create an EROFS image with a specific UUID:

 `mkfs.erofs -U {{uuid}} image.erofs root/`

-- Create a compressed erofs image:
+- Create a compressed EROFS image:

 `mkfs.erofs -zlz4hc image.erofs root/`

-- Create a erofs image where all files are owned by root:
+- Create an EROFS image where all files are owned by root:

 `mkfs.erofs --all-root image.erofs root/`